Direct marketing is the act of reaching out to prospects and potential customers through a direct communication channel.

-There are a number of channels that allow for direct marketing and as the number of digital communication channels expand, so do your options.
+There are a number of channels that allow for direct marketing and as the number of digital communication channels expands, so do your options.

 Traditionally, direct marketing involved face-to-face meetings, sales letters and telephone calls.
 However, it now also includes email and live chat.